TERMS AND CONDITIONS – PLEASE READ, BEFORE MOVING TO THE APPLICATION PAGE (LINK AT END)

 Pupil requirements

-In most cases, we will be in a position to offer free loan of an instrument or equipment – you need to look after this.
+In most cases, we will be in a position to offer free loan of an instrument or equipment – the pupil and family are expected to look after HLH instruments, which are high value pieces of equipment.
 You will probably need to organise buying your own tutor books and music.
-An initial supply of accessories (e.g. reeds, valve oil, replacement strings etc.) will be given to pupils using an instrument on loan from High Life Highland – but these supplies are limited and through time, pupils will be expected to supply their own accessories.
+An initial supply of accessories (e.g. reeds, valve oil, replacement strings etc.) will be given to pupils using an instrument on loan from High Life Highland – but these supplies are limited and through time, pupils may be expected to supply their own accessories.

 Enthusiasm counts for as much as natural ability – let your Instructor do their job by being able to build on your childs enthusiasm each week and allow them to make progress.
 We’re in this for the long-term…but Instructors sometimes have to recommend stopping tuition if things really aren’t working out.
 This would not be done without initial contact with parent/carer to alert them to any issues which might be helped with additional support from home.